 In the early phase of civilization, a cashless system was prevalent.
 People used to exchange things as per their necessities – this system is called the Barter system.
+Now, the world is going to be cashless.
 Is the world is moving toward this type of cashless economy?

-Big No…with the advancement of technology and automation, the concept of exchanging money is also changing.
+Big No…with the advancement of technology and automation, the concept of exchanging money is changing.
 Digital currencies are becoming the household term day by day.
-Carrying less amount of printed cash or coin and use of digital currencies and transaction through online means – called cashless economy.
+Carrying less amount of printed notes or coins and use of digital currencies and transaction through online means – called cashless economy.

-Let’s discuss which country going to be cashless first and their present status of digital transactions.
+Let’s discuss which countries are going to be cashless the earliest and their present status of digital transactions.

 World’s top 5 cashless countries